The role of alternatives in a SMSF

-While in the past alternatives have been difficult for SMSF investors to use because they generally require a high initial investment – for instance investing in a commercial property can cost hundreds if not millions of dollars – they are now much easier find.
+While in the past alternatives have been difficult for SMSF investors to use because they generally require a high initial investment – for instance investing in a commercial property can cost hundreds of thousands if not millions of dollars – they are now much easier to find.

 “You can now access some alternatives through a managed investment or an exchange-traded product, which is a good way to reduce the risks attached to alternatives because these structures provide diversification.
 It means, for instance, you're not putting all your eggs in one basket through investing in just one private equity fund.
 Investing in a diversified alternatives fund means investors have access to multiple strategies spread across many different asset classes.
 So if one investment doesn’t perform, you're not going to blow up your whole portfolio,” he adds.

 Alternatives and asset allocation

 One of the decisions SMSF investors have to make is the proportion of the portfolio that will comprise alternatives.
 Pennicott reminds investors the right composition of the portfolio will depend on the members’ own situation.